Criminal law: Selected criminal laws

 Many laws are enforced by threat of criminal punishment, and the range of the punishment varies with the jurisdiction.
 The scope of criminal law is too vast to catalog intelligently.
 Nevertheless, the following are some of the more typical aspects of criminal law.

 Elements

 The criminal law generally prohibits undesirable acts.
 Thus, proof of a crime requires proof of some act.
 Scholars label this the requirement of an actus reus or guilty act.
-Some crimes – particularly modern regulatory offenses – require no more, and they are known as strict liability offenses (E.g. Under the Road traffic Act 1988 it is a strict liability offence to drive a vehicle with an alcohol concentration above the prescribed limit).
-Nevertheless, because of the potentially severe consequences of criminal conviction, judges at common law also sought proof of an intent to do some bad thing, the mens rea or guilty mind.
+Due to potentially severe consequences of criminal conviction, judges at common law also sought proof of an intent to do some bad thing, the mens rea or guilty mind.
+Some crimes – particularly modern regulatory offenses like safety crime – do not require mens rea, and they are known as strict liability offenses (E.g. Under the Road traffic Act 1988 it is a strict liability offence to drive a vehicle with an alcohol concentration above the prescribed limit).
 As to crimes of which both actus reus and mens rea are requirements, judges have concluded that the elements must be present at precisely the same moment and it is not enough that they occurred sequentially at different times.